 Tax Incentives programs can either be granted as-of-right or in exchange for the creation or preservation of affordable housing.
-Projects that meet the eligibility requirement of one of the tax programs listed below are granted benefits pursuant to the statutes and regulation of the program.
+Projects that meet the eligibility requirement of one of the tax programs listed on the tax credits and incentives webpage are granted benefits pursuant to the statutes and regulation of the program.

 Tax benefits may be an exemption and/or abatement.
 A real property tax exemption typically refers to a full or partial exclusion of an increase in the assessed value of a newly constructed or rehabilitated property which results from such construction or rehabilitation.
 A real property tax abatement typically provides a reduction in the amount of taxes owed on rehabilitated property by applying credits based on the cost of the improvement.

-HPD administers the program and determines the eligibility of all applications.
-The Department of Finance applies the HPD-approved benefits to real property assessed value and taxes.
-HPD administers the following tax incentive programs:
+HPD determines the eligibility of all applications.
+The Department of Finance (DOF) applies the HPD-approved benefits to real property assessed value and taxes.